 5 of Wands

-Whilst this card can initially seem related to jealousy, aggression, fighting and rivalry I want you to see it from this perspective; enjoy a little healthy competition, but stand your ground and don’t get involved in other people’s drama/business.
+Whilst the 5 of wands can initially seem related to jealousy, aggression, fighting and rivalry I want you to see it from this perspective; enjoy a little healthy competition, but stand your ground and don’t get involved in other people’s drama/business.
 You deserve to move forwards with confidence, accomplishment and empowerment so how you chose to get there will be based on your actions now.

 7 of Wands